elusivecodes/FyreString/README.md

 **After**

-Return the contents of a string after the first occurrence of a substring.
+Get the contents of a string after the first occurrence of a substring.

 - `$string` is the input string.
 - `$search` is a string representing the value to search for.